 While still warm, the glaze can be poured over the brownies and spread on top and around the sides.
 When the brownies cool and the glaze hardens, they can be cut into perfect squares.

 For a yummy lemon version of this recipe, you must try these lemon brownies.
 They are fab!!!
 Both of these brownie recipes are a perfect reason to keep cake mix on hand and to stock up during BOGO sales.

 - 1 box strawberry cake mix (I use Duncan Hines)

 - 1 cup powdered sugar

-- Mix strawberry cake mix, eggs, and oil until well combined.
+- Mix strawberry cake mix, eggs, and oil with hand mixer until well combined.

 I’d love to hear back from you if you try these.
 I know your family will love them.
 Thanks so much for stopping by.
-Stay savvy!
+As always, be blessed, and stay savvy!